March 13, 2025

 Financial Fees

 There are a range of fees when buying or selling property in Spain, and taxes vary depending on region or municipality, as these are managed by the specific autonomous communities.
-In general, the buyer can expect to pay approximately 15% of the value of the property in fees and taxes and these fees are the same whether you buy while residing here or you buy a house in Spain from the UK:
+In general, the buyer can expect to pay approximately 15% of the value of the property in fees and taxes and these fees are the same whether you buy while residing in Spain or buy a house from the UK:

 Property fees

-You are obliged to do this appraisal if you need a mortgage, but if you are buying the house with your own funds you don’t legally have to perform a property valuation appraisal.
-However, it is recommended in order to officially ascertain the value before signing on the dotted line.
+- You are obliged to do this appraisal if you need a mortgage, but if you are buying the house with your own funds, you don’t legally have to perform a property valuation appraisal.
+However, it is recommended to officially ascertain the value before signing on the dotted line.

 People fees